HTTPArchive/almanac.httparchive.org/src/content/en/2022/performance.md

 TODO: insert figure

 The median unsized image on mobile has a height of 99px.
-Given that our [test devices](https://almanac.httparchive.org/en/2022/methodology#webpagetest) have a mobile viewport height of 512px, that's about 20% of the viewport area that would shift down, assuming full-width content.
-Depending on where that image is in the viewport when it loads, it could cause a [layout shift score](https://web.dev/cls/#layout-shift-score) of at most 0.2, which more than exceeds the 0.1 threshold for "good" CLS.
+Given that our <a hreflang="en" href="https://almanac.httparchive.org/en/2022/methodology#webpagetest">test devices</a> have a mobile viewport height of 512px, that's about 20% of the viewport area that would shift down, assuming full-width content.
+Depending on where that image is in the viewport when it loads, it could cause a <a hreflang="en" href="https://web.dev/cls/#layout-shift-score">layout shift score</a> of at most 0.2, which more than exceeds the 0.1 threshold for "good" CLS.

 Desktop pages tend to have larger unsized images.
 The median unsized image on desktop is 113px tall and the 90th percentile has a height of 410px.